-Each debt has a statute of limitations, which is the amount of time the creditor can use the court to force you to pay a debt.
+Each of your debts has a statute of limitations, which is the amount of time the creditor can use the court to force you to pay a debt.
 After the statute of limitations has expired on a debt it is no longer legally enforceable.
-Creditors and collectors can collect on the debt by calling you and sending letters.
+Creditors and collectors can still collect on old debts by calling you and sending letters.
 However, if you're sued for a past due debt, the expired statute of limitations can be used as a defense in court to avoid a lawsuit judgment.

 The statute of limitations will continue to run as long as you don't take any action on your account.
 However, you can restart the statute of limitations, even by accident.

 What Can Restart the Statute of Limitations?

 Certain actions can restart the debt statute of limitations on a dormant account.
 It's important to know this so you don't accidentally give new life to an old debt.
 You can restart the statute of limitations on a debt by:

 - accepting a settlement offer